x-R2-D3/FlorasYonkoma/README.md

 [![4-comma][images-fig3]](https://example.com)

 Figure 3.
-Flora's Yonkoma Iteration 2;
+Flora's Yonkoma Iteration 2; This iteration emphasizes the comic art effects of speed lines for motion and cross hatching for shadows.

 ## Methodology